FedericoLevis/JSU/README.md

 # 4) JSU Feature DESCRIPTION
   - **All modern browsers are supported**: IE9+, Firefox 3+, Chrome,...
   - **Examples provided for each JSU feature**, showing in Fixed Tips the JS code required to implement the JSU features.
-From [All Samples] you can reach all the other samples and JSU Feature documentation
+From [Try JSU Samples] you can reach all the other samples and JSU Feature documentation
   - **Very Powerful and Simple to use**: only 1 or 2 JS instructions to get all the power and flexibilty of the JSU feature
   - **Very Simple and flexible JSU configuration** with require.js or including manually the required JSU Files (see par 2 )
   - **Flexible switch between Comment/Minified JSU** with a single code line modification in jsu.js (see par 2 )